-Very fine copy (other callsign).....this is (your callsign)........We are a scout station and enjoy the JOTA-JOTI Weekend.
+Very fine copy (your callsign)......this is (other callsign).........We are a scout station and enjoy the JOTA-JOTI Weekend.
 The weather here isand my age isyears old.
-Thanks, you for this conversation microphone back to you for the final (other callsign)..... this is (your callsign).....
+Thanks, you for this conversation microphone back to you for the final (your callsign)..... this is (other callsign).....

 Microphone is going back again to the other station.

--> For now, 73's (Greetings) back to you
+For now, 73's (Greetings) back to you.